YosefKahlon/Algorithms-in-artificial-intelligence/README.md

 3. The program will perform inference queries using the Bayesian network and write the results to the output file.

 # Output
 The program will generate an output.txt file containing the results of the inference queries.
-Each line in the output file corresponds to a query in the input file and includes the probabilities or values calculated by the specified algorithm.
+Each line in the output file corresponds to a query in the input file and includes the probabilities or values calculated by the specified algorithm, along with the number of addition and multiplication operations performed.

 Example output.txt file:
 <div dir='ltr'>

-    0.471,0.529
-    0.357,0.643
+    0.39160,21,48

 </div>